drannex42/drannex42/README.md

 *I tend to break things, usually for the greater good.*

-Transhumanist Roboticist & Director of [DNXI.org](https://dnxi.org) (Discovery & Exploration Industries).
+Transhumanist Roboticist & Director of [DNX Industries](https://dnxi.org) (Discovery & Exploration Industries).
 We develop technology that enable others to accomplish extraordinary things.

 ## Previously: